10 March - 13 April 2021

 Costs and grant amounts

-The grant is awarded in a standard amount of 1 050 000 SEK per year, of which 900 000 SEK is for your salary costs and 150 000 SEK for research expenses relating to your stay and your research (such as consumables, travel including stays at research facilities, and publication costs).
-The grant amount includes cover of indirect costs.
-The standard amount for salary costs also includes social security contributions.
+The grant amount is a standard amount of 1 150 000 SEK per year.
+The grant may be used to cover your salary, housing during your stay abroad, and additional costs coverage according to URA’s rules or corresponding costs for you and your accompanying family members.
+Maximum 150 000 SEK of the grant may be used for costs related to your research (such as equipment, consumables and publication costs).
+The grant amount includes cover of indirect costs (standardised at 30 per cent) and also includes social security contributions.
 Grants must not be used for scholarships.

 The Swedish Research Council assumes that the administrating organisation, as the employer responsible, will cover any costs in excess of the standard amount.

-The grant period is 18–36 months, starting in January 2021.
-The first payment will be made during January 2021 at the earliest.
+The grant period is 18–36 months, starting 1 January 2022.
+The first payment will be made in January 2022 at the earliest.

 Sections of the application